The Best Hollow Body Guitar Brands

-The George Benson LGB300 is the latest incarnation of the George Benson signature, one of the best that Ibanez has to offer.
-It features a wider full hollow body, set-in neck and Super 58 pickups perfectly suited for jazz savvy guitarists.
-Having passed the stern specifications of jazz great George Benson, don't be surprised if you get to like it.
+The George Benson Signature GB10 is one of the best instruments that Ibanez has to offer, and it has to be since it the virtuoso signed and approved of its design.
+It features a smaller full hollow body, set-in neck and GB Special humbuckers that are perfectly suited for jazz savvy guitarists.
+Having passed the stern specifications of jazz great George Benson, it's not surprising that it continues to be sought after.

-Ibanez Artcore AF75 - Get the latest prices and reviews at Sweetwater.com
+Ibanez Artcore AF71F - Get the latest prices and reviews at Sweetwater.com

-At the opposite end of the spectrum is the affordable Ibanez Artcore AF75.
+At the opposite end of the spectrum is the affordable Ibanez Artcore AF71F.
 You get big archtop tone for just a few bucks.
 It has an all maple hollow body that gives you the same resonance as other expensive guitars.
-Some guitar players report that swapping the stock pickups with something better yields even more amazing results.
+This particular model stays true to the classic one-humbucker setup.

-The George Benson LGB300 model does not come cheap, and retails at $3,599.
-Budget conscious guitar players however will be elated by the price of the Artcore AF75 which is only at $399.99.
+The George Benson GB10 model does not come cheap, and retails at just under $3,500.
+Budget conscious guitar players however will be elated by the price of the Artcore AF71F which is only at $399.99.

 Other Hollow Body Guitar Brands